samaradel/www_threefold/www.threefoldtoken.com/content/information/need-for-new-neutral-internet.md

 ## The Problem

 - Internet is no longer the neutral place it used to be.
-80+% of internet IT capacity is delivered by a handful of companies.
+80+% of Internet capacity is delivered by a handful of companies.
 This results in loss of neutrality and openness and brings inequality.

 - To support the continuous growth of the Internet and connect billions of new Internet Of Things devices, 400 million new servers are needed by 2020.
 The world needs another 4,000 large- scale data centers that each consume 200 MWe of electricity: source http://bit.ly/1UPUZYG.